ftl/hamdeck/README.md

 go build
 ```

+## Configuration

+HamDeck reads a JSON file on startup that must contain the definitions of all buttons.
+By default it uses the file `~/.config/hamradio/hamdeck.json`.
+The configuration file is not created automatically, you must create your configuration file manually.
+See [example_conf.json](./example_conf.json) for an example of a configuration file.

+With the commandline parameter `--config=<config_filename.json>` you can define an alternative configuration file.
+This is handy if you want to have several different setups of your Stream Deck (e.g. one for rag chewing and one for contest operation).

 ## Install

 The following describes the steps how to install `hamdeck` on an Ubuntu 20.04 LTS (Focal Fossa) to start automatically when you plug-in your the Stream Deck device.